 According to TorHoerman Law, social media platforms are particularly linked to low self-esteem, disordered eating behaviors, body dissatisfaction, and social comparison, especially in adolescent girls.

-A comprehensive review of twenty studies revealed a strong correlation, mostly related to social comparison, between the use of social media and eating disorders and body image problems.
+A comprehensive analysis of twenty studies revealed a strong correlation, mostly related to social comparison, between the use of social media and eating disorders and body image problems.

 When asked about the impact of social media on their body image, almost half of adolescents aged 13 to 17 expressed that it makes them feel worse, while only 14% reported feeling better, and 40% felt neither better nor worse.